 Acquired software licenses are capitalized on the basis of the costs arising when the software concerned is acquired and brought into use.
 These costs are amortized over the estimated useful life (three to five years).
 Costs for the development or maintenance of software are expensed as they arise.
 Costs closely associated with the production of identifiable and unique software controlled by the Group, which generates probable financial benefit for more then a year and exceeds the costs, are reported as intangible assets.
-Costs closely associated with the production of attributable indirect costs.
+Costs closely associated with the production of software include personnel costs for software development and a reasonable portion of attributable indirect costs.
 Development costs for software reported as assets are amortized over their estimated useful lives.